 It should be noted that patients with certain types of corneal dystrophy, like Fuch’s dystrophy, may not be candidates for scleral contact lenses if corneal swelling is present.

-Scleral Contact Lens Fittings in Murphy
+Scleral Contact Lens Fittings in Murphy and Wylie

 If you or a loved one has been diagnosed with any corneal condition or disease, Wylie Eye Center & Eye Center of Murphy can help.